All Night Long (All Night): Music video

 An accompanying music video for "All Night Long (All Night)" was produced by former Monkee and TV video pioneer Michael Nesmith and directed by Bob Rafelson.

 Notable uses

 Richie performed the song at the closing ceremonies of the 1984 Summer Olympics in Los Angeles.

-The song was used in the pilot episode for Miami Vice, "Brother's Keeper".
-While Richie was supposed to appear in the episode to sing it, he was on tour at the time and couldn't make it to the filming location; an unnamed band plays the song in the episode.
+Richie performed the song live at the 2006 Nobel Peace Prize celebration.

-The song was used in the fourth episode of the fourth season of Brooklyn Nine-Nine.
+In 2024, the song was featured in advertisements for Mattress Firm.